JetBrains/compose-multiplatform-ios-android-template/README.md

     kdoctor
     ```

-   If everything is set up correctly, you'll see a valid output:
+   If everything is set up correctly, you'll see valid output:

    ```text
    Environment diagnose (to see all details, use -v option):
    [✓] Operation System